 A frequency spectrum defines the frequency bands in a particular range (e.g. 3.4 to 3.8 GHz) allocated to each mobile operator in a country to offer cellular services to their customers.
 The frequency bands require the mobile network operator (MNO) to get a license from local regulatory authorities.

-For mobile operators, the frequency spectrum needs to be planned well and used efficiently to ensure good Quality of Service (QoS) for their customers.
+The frequency spectrum needs to be planned well and used efficiently for mobile operators to ensure good Quality of Service (QoS) for their customers.
 Mobile operators use the available frequencies to connect our mobile phones to the mobile network.
 To use these frequencies for transmission and reception of mobile signals, mobile operators acquire licenses from local regulatory bodies, for example, Ofcom in the UK.

 An example of a frequency spectrum could be 3.4 GHz to 3.8 GHz, which can be used for 5G cellular services.
 A mobile operator in a country can get a portion of this frequency spectrum to launch their services.
 The frequency spectrum is for the radio access network, so only mobile network operators (MNO) buy it, not MVNOs.
 I have written a dedicated post on the difference between MNOs and MVNOs, which I encourage you to check out if you are unclear.